sprillo/cs267-project/README.md

 33G    .
 ```

-In addition, a subset of 32 families from the dataset with 1024 sequences is located at `tests/counting_tests/test_input_data/medium`.
-It is used for testing the counting method in `tests/counting_tests/counting_test.py`, and you can consider using it as you implement your method to get a feeling for how fast things are going before you run them on the large datasets.
+To make your life easier, a subset of 32 families from the dataset with 1024 sequences is commited at `tests/counting_tests/test_input_data/medium`.
+It is used for testing the counting method in `tests/counting_tests/counting_test.py`, and you can consider using it as you implement your method to e.g. run it locally on your own machine, or get a feeling for how fast things are before you run them on the large datasets.
+The name of the families are listed in the `families_medium` variable in the `tests/counting_tests/counting_test.py` module.

 ### Trees